-Thames21 is collaborating with Enfield Council to regenerate the former Royal hunting ground of Enfield Chase in the Salmon’s Brook catchment, part of the greater river Lea catchment.
+Thames21 is working in partnership with Enfield Council to regenerate the former Royal hunting ground of Enfield Chase in the Salmon’s Brook catchment, part of the greater river Lea catchment.
 Restoring the tree cover will not only cut flood risk for businesses and homes downstream – it will boost the health of the Salmon’s Brook, too.

 Rewilding a degraded landscape

 The area was deforested more than two hundred years ago and is now mainly arable fields and some grazed pasture.
 Despite the best efforts and intentions, some conventional farming practices result in soil and nutrient erosion that flows into the local watercourses, threatening aquatic life.
 Drainage systems and straightened watercourses have encouraged water to move swiftly off the land and into the river, increasing flood risk to thousands of homes and businesses downstream.

 Working with the local farmers, the Forestry Commission, and a woodland design consultant, areas have been identified where tree planting can slash flood risk and improve water quality.